Mandatory Danish tax consolidation

 Controlled foreign companies (CFCs)

-According to the Danish CFC rules, a Danish company has to include in its taxable income the total taxable income of a subsidiary, foreign or Danish, if such subsidiary qualifies as a CFC.
+According to the Danish CFC rules, a Danish company has to include in its taxable income either the total taxable income of a subsidiary or the CFC income of the subsidiary, foreign or Danish, if such subsidiary qualifies as a CFC.
 A subsidiary qualifies as a CFC if all of the following criteria are met:

-- The Danish company, together with other group member companies, directly or indirectly owns more than 50% of the capital or controls more than 50% of the voting rights in the subsidiary.
+- The Danish company itself, or together with other associated entities (e.g. group-related companies), directly or indirectly owns more than 50% of the capital or controls more than 50% of the voting rights in the subsidiary or is entitled to receive more than 50% of the profits of the subsidiary.

-- More than half of the subsidiary’s taxable profits, as hypothetically assessed under Danish tax laws, are predefined CFC income types (mainly interest, royalty, capital gains, etc.).
+- More than 1/3 of the subsidiary’s taxable profits, as hypothetically assessed under Danish tax laws, are predefined CFC income types (mainly interest, royalty, capital gains, etc.).

 There is no black or white list that exempts subsidiaries resident in certain countries.

-See the Significant developments section for further details on the proposed Bill.
+See the Significant developments section for further details on the Bill.

 Adopted implementation of the EU Anti-Tax Avoidance Directive (ATAD)